codesynthesis-com/odb/README.md

 ```

 Note that the client libraries and tools for Oracle and Microsoft SQL Server
-are supposed to be system-installed.
+are expected to be system-installed.

 You can also create a target configuration for testing multi-database
 support.
 For example: